rrdaniels85/wdi-tictactoe-game/README.md

 [List of User Stories](https://docs.google.com/document/d/1yhYfxM2QOfAREWLdPOLoN9FjDc9Ps4tP5jKFVTuB2I0/edit?usp=sharing)

-## Development Process & Problem Solving
+## Planning, Development Process & Problem Solving

-After completing my initial project planning (wireframes and user stories), I began to focus on the development work itself.
+Before I did any actual coding, I first created an initial set of wireframes and user stories detailing exactly what I want my app to do and why.
+After completing my initial project planning, I began to focus on the development work itself.
 The first problem that I wanted to tackle was the actual internal game logic required for Tic Tac Toe.
 I felt that the main challenges were filling in the game board, changing turns between players,